 Are staff trained in CPR and first aid?

-All teachers are required to complete first aid and CPR training within six months of hire and these are renewed every 2 to 3 years depending on expiration.
+All teachers are required to complete first aid and CPR training within three months of hire and these are renewed every 2 to 3 years depending on expiration.

 Are background checks completed on staff?

-The State of Wisconsin requires licensed group daycare centers to complete background checks annually on all staff members.
+The State of Wisconsin requires licensed group daycare center employees to complete background checks annually on all staff members; WI DCF conducts these checks, the center doe snot do them and has no say in the approval process.
 The director has a background check completed by the State of Wisconsin at their predetermined intervals.
 All staff are required to have a fingerprint background check on file as well, which includes an FBI background check.
+The FBI fingerprinting is done and must be approved by WI DCF before a person begins working with children and every 5 years thereafter.

 What are the minimum requirements for the education of your staff?